All content & images © 2020 BCHE, Inc.

 How does BCHE protect member privacy?

 BCHE will not share your personal names, addresses, phone numbers, email address, or other contact information.
 Publicly posting fellow members’ personal information on social media sites is strictly prohibited, as is posting pictures of other people’s children without consent.
 All BCHE hosted events will only be posted on our private calendar and private social media site.
+Members using fake name accounts are not allowed to join any BCHE private social media group (Facebook/MeWe).

 What does BCHE expect of me?

-Does BCHE have a dress code?
+Does BCHE have a dress code/behavior policy?

 Yes.
 We seek to create an atmosphere in which all we do, including the way we dress, honors God and others.
 We ask that all members and event attendees (both parents and students) alike dress modestly and conservatively, out of consideration for others.
 Parents AND students, please be aware of how you look before attending any BCHE event.
 Certain events may have additional dress code requirements.